Esri/nearby-android/docs/index.md

 ListenableFuture<RouteResult> routeResFuture = routeTask.solveRouteAsync(routeParameters);
 ```
 Getting and setting attribute lists highlights a common pattern throughout the SDK, the use of mutable collections to control a variety of settings.
-Examples of this were shown in the Geocoding section above and prevalent throughout the nearby-app.
+Examples of this were shown in the Geocoding section above and prevalent throughout Nearby Places.
 Manipulating graphic overlays for displaying routing results and adding graphics to the map is another area where the pattern occurs.

 ```java
 // Showing the route result, the route overlay is added